poketo/poketo-service/README.md

 A tiny service that scrapes sites and returns the data as JSON, to build UIs around.
 Also includes endpoints to store minimal data about collections, as a stop-gap for cross-browser syncing without accounts.

-For a list of supported sites, check out [the Node library docs](https://github.com/poketo/node).

 ## Usage

 Most Poketo endpoints are direct calls to the [poketo library](https://github.com/poketo/lib).